How NOT to Kill an Electric Motor on a Variable Frequency Drive

 2. Shaft Grounding

-All motors run by VFDs are susceptible to capacitive shaft voltage discharging through the bearings, which eventually causes bearing failure.
-The best way to get rid of capacitive shaft voltage is to ground the shaft, giving charge a low-resistance path to ground, and keeping it from arcing through the bearings.
+All motors run by VFDs develop a capacitive voltage on the shaft.
+If there's no better path to ground, that voltage may discharge through the bearings, causing cumulative damage and eventually premature failure.
+The best way to get rid of capacitive shaft voltage is to ground the shaft, giving voltage a low-resistance path to ground, and keeping it from arcing through the bearings.

 The best form of shaft grounding is the AEGIS Shaft Grounding Ring, which is available as a retrofit or factory-installed inside many leading motor brands.
 AEGIS Rings are the only form of shaft grounding that offers a two year extended warranty against bearing fluting damage.
 For motors with AEGIS factory-installed, this warranty is in addition to the manufacturer's warranty.